aleszamp98/ProMeteo/docs/source/pages/welcome.rst

 Future versions of Prometeo will include:

-- Implementation of Reynolds decomposition.
+- Implementation of Reynolds decomposition;
 - Computation of derived atmospheric variables such as:

-  - Richardson number.
+  - Richardson number;
-  - Brunt–Väisälä frequency.
+  - Brunt–Väisälä frequency;

 - Wavelet analysis of time series.